aboland/TutoR/Slides/Intro.md

 --------

 -   Download the R script [intro.R](https://github.com/aboland/learnR/blob/master/Rcode/intro.R)
--   Double click on the file and it should open in RStudio, continue there!
+-   Double click on the file and it should open in RStudio, continue there! <br>

 Tidyverse
 ---------